9 Reasons To Get an American Express Platinum Card

 - The lounge access means you get free wifi, water, alcoholic drinks, snacks, newspapers, peace and quiet and not having to sit in a busy terminal!

-- This is worth at least $400 for a person that travels five to six times a year, especially if you're traveling through an airport with a Centurion lounge (currently DFW, LAS, SFO, MIA, LGA, IAH, and SEA, with HKG and PHL on the way in 2017!).
+- This is worth at least $400 for a person that travels five to six times a year, especially if you're traveling through an airport with a Centurion lounge (currently DFW, LAS, SFO, MIA, LGA, IAH, SEA, HKG, and PHL).

 3. Car Rental savings, status and rewards.